TIBCOSoftware/snappydata/README.md

 ## Quick Test to Measure Performance of SnappyData vs Apache Spark

 If you are already using Apache Spark, you can experience upto 20x speedup for your query performance with SnappyData.
-Try this [test](https://github.com/SnappyDataInc/snappydata/blob/master/examples/quickstart/scripts/Quickstart.scala) using the Spark Shell.
+Try this [test](https://github.com/TIBCOSoftware/snappydata/blob/master/examples/quickstart/scripts/Quickstart.scala) using the Spark Shell.

 ## Documentation
-To understand SnappyData and its features refer to the [documentation](http://snappydatainc.github.io/snappydata/).
+To understand SnappyData and its features refer to the [documentation](http://tibcosoftware.github.io/snappydata/).

 ### Other Relevant content
-- [Paper](http://cidrdb.org/cidr2017/papers/p28-mozafari-cidr17.pdf) on Snappydata (Community Edition of TIBCO ComputeDB) at Conference on Innovative Data Systems Research (CIDR) - Info on key concepts and motivating problems.
+- [Paper](http://cidrdb.org/cidr2017/papers/p28-mozafari-cidr17.pdf) on Snappydata at Conference on Innovative Data Systems Research (CIDR) - Info on key concepts and motivating problems.
 - [Another early Paper](https://www.snappydata.io/snappy-industrial) that focuses on overall architecture, use cases, and benchmarks.
 ACM Sigmod 2016.
 - [TPC-H benchmark](https://www.snappydata.io/whitepapers/snappydata-tpch) comparing Apache Spark with SnappyData
 - Checkout the [SnappyData blog](https://www.snappydata.io/blog) for developer content